janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 TODO: Write Node Solid Server

+The original Solid server was developed at the Massachusetts Institute of Technology (MIT) by PhD students.
+This server is still to this day the only server that passes most test cases of the [Solid Test Suite](https://github.com/solid/test-suite), which is a set of checks developed to test an implementation against the Solid specifications.
+The Test Suite for Solid is also still in development and constantly extended by more tests for the different categories of a Solid server.\
+This server is completely open-source, written in JavaScript with the help of the web framework Node.js and is commonly referred to as Node Solid Server (NSS).\
+NSS implements a pod server and and identity provider (IDP), meaning users can register a WebID, create a data pod and authenticate with it. https://inrupt.net/ and https://solidcommunity.net/ [[Source]](https://solidproject.org//users/get-a-pod) are currently the two domains hosting the NSS and allowing users to register and use these services.

+Because NSS was started as a research project, the code base was subject to a lot of experiments.
+These experiments were sometimes successful and improved the server experience by implementing useful functionality, but sometimes it would also introduce vulnerabilities or not yield the expected outcomes.
+Often these implementations were not completely well-designed or made self-contained resulting in code that was hard to remove and therefore just left in.
+This increased its complexity to a level, where it is difficult to find enthusiastic developer to maintain the implementation.

 ### Community Solid Server

 The Community Solid Server (CSS) is the from the Solid community-driven development of new open-source software to provide a way for everyone to host a data pod.
 It aims at giving developers the opportunity to create new Solid apps and also test them against a working implementation of the Solid specifications, while making sure no legacy code from older experiments influence the testing, such as in NSS.

 Another key feature of CSS is its modular architecture.
 Because Solid is just in the beginning and there is still a lot of different ideas and a roadmap full of features for the future, CSS tries to enable by high cohesion and loose coupling in its modules a highly flexible platform for easy integration of experiments and new ideas.
 That can be implemented without altering existing code by plugging the experiment in as a self-contained module, which can just as easily removed again.
-This has been a problem with NSS, as it was the initial starting implementation of the Solid idea it evolved over years and was used to realize new ideas without a clear idea of how to plug the experiments in and out.
-This left a lot of legacy code that is hard to remove or patch for security updates.
+This is to prevent the same mistakes NSS went through.

 This is where the decision was made to rewrite an open-source Solid server.
 Inrupt is sponsoring this development with two imec researchers and one developer.
 On December 3rd, 2020 the first beta version of CSS was released.
 This marks a significant milestone in the journey for open-source Solid servers.
 Developers working in the Solid ecosystem are encouraged by the core developers of CSS to switch over to CSS when developing new applications.
 This prepares the new applications to work with in the future available open-source servers, but also gives the opportunity to spot bugs or features that have not been accounted and therefore help with the progress of CSS.